FR34KY-CODER/Legal-Case-Classification-and-Summarization-Phase1/README.md

+## Uploading the whole directory wasn't possible on gihub due to size limitations and conflicts arising during the push
 # ⚖️ Legal Document Classifier + Summarizer + RAG Search

 *A Zero-Shot Semantic Pipeline for Classifying, Summarizing, and Querying Long Legal Documents*